roseyAI/roseyAI/README.md

 ### Hi there 👋
-🌹 𝗔𝗯𝗼𝘂𝘁 𝗺𝗲:
+About me:
 Hi, I'm Rose!
-As a curious learner and aspiring programmer, I'm diving into the world of Python and data 🐍📊.
-I believe in the power of automation to make life more efficient, giving us more time for the things that truly matter.
-When I'm not coding, you can find me exploring new experiences and embracing the beauty of everyday life!
+As a curious learner and aspiring  automation specialist.
+I'm diving into the world of automation and AI 🤖💡.
+I believe in the power of smart technology to make life more efficient, freeing up time for the things that truly matter.
+When I'm not working on tech projects, you can find me exploring new experiences and embracing the beauty of everyday life!

 <!--
 **roseyAI/roseyAI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.